nbogie/express-notes/exercise-post-quotes.md

-# In-class exercise: Allow adding of new quotes via POST
+# Exercise: Allow adding of new quotes via POST (5-15 minutes)

 **Objective:** change a quote API server to allow POSTs of new quotes.